ftes/dcon-elixir/index.md

 - Let us monitor it's behaviour
 - Let us monitor it's interactions with the HW
 - While we are trying to break it
-- TODO: put an artifical timeout of 1.5 min into the app for better responsiveness
 - TODO: enable OS-Data in Dashboard
 - TODO: secure dashboard behind phoenix basic auth